Last updated: May 5, 2026

 - The household spends long periods outside the local service area.

-That means PACE can cover both medical care and day-to-day supports that families usually piece together elsewhere.
+That means PACE can cover both medical care and day-to-day supports that families often piece together elsewhere.
 It can also cover services beyond ordinary Medicare or Medicaid limits when the interdisciplinary team decides they are needed to improve or maintain the participant’s health.
-The key phrase is “approved by the team.”
-In PACE, one team builds the care plan instead of separate insurers and providers each handling one piece.

 What day-to-day care often looks like

-A typical participant may have some days at the PACE center and other care at home.
-A center day can include a van ride, nursing check-in, a primary care or therapy visit, meals, medication review, and activities.
 Home days may include aide visits, therapy, equipment delivery, or specialty appointments arranged through PACE.
-Not every participant goes to the center the same number of days, so families should ask what the first 30 to 60 days are likely to look like and who decides when that schedule changes.
+Not every participant goes to the center the same number of days.
+Families should ask what the first 30 to 60 days are likely to look like and who decides when that schedule changes.

 - One phone number: Families no longer have to chase separate doctors, pharmacies, therapists, ride services, and home-care agencies.